 New – Highlands of Scotland Grand Tour

-So rather being part of the problem, this high season Scotland Grand Tour focuses on some hand picked locations that are under less pressure.
-The tour take in four very distinctive, less visited, but no less dramatic parts of the Highlands.
+This high season Scotland Grand Tour focuses on some hand picked locations that will introduce you to four very distinctive, less visited, but no less dramatic parts of the Highlands.
 As a result, you the Highland guest will have a much more rewarding experience while photographing some of the beautiful locations that majority of visitors miss or don’t even know exist.

 Your first experience will be to capture the raw beauty of the Cairngorm mountains, forests and lochs around Rothiemurchas.
 Following this you’ll head over the Dava to explore the character and seascapes of the Moray Coast around Cullen and Portsoy.
 Then we head west via one of Scotland’s most infamous locations , Culloden Battlefield and down to the shores of Loch Ness.